915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py` appended.
-Within a module, the moduleâs name (as a string) is available as the value of the global variable `__name__`.
+Within a module, the module’s name (as a string) is available as the value of the global variable `__name__`.
 For instance, use your favorite text editor to create a file called `fibo.py` in the current directory with the following contents: